NOTNA9015/Cobat/README.md

 # Please note
 Copilot gets removed after restarting the PC so just open the file again.
-The exe is flagged as a virus on windows 11 so just download the bat if you don't want to deal with windows defender.
+The exe is flagged as a virus on windows 11 so just download the batch file if you don't want to deal with windows defender.
 I am aware there is to many batch files but idc rn and it works.
 (I might change that soon)